 2 Corinthians 11:2–4

-Paul hearkens back to the deception of the Garden; it is the archetypical seduction, and it occurs in the mind: “But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray…” (see Gen 3).
+Paul refers back to the deception of the Garden; it is the archetypical seduction, and it occurs in the mind: “But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray…” (see Gen 3).
 In solidarity with our first parents, mankind stood in judgement over God’s communication (word), autonomously determining its truthfulness.
 As we all know, they opted for Satan’s lie, plunging their progeny into cosmic chaos.
 Here lies the source of the church’s sectarian division and theological confusion.
 Rather than submitting to the authority of God in his word, God’s people – through the exercise of autonomous reason – buy into a different Jesus, a different spirit, and a different gospel.
 Of course we still use the Bible but only as a source for what we want—for our sermons, for our healing, and for our comfort, using the text merely as a pretext for what we want to say; but rarely with any theological rigour to conform our thinking to the thoughts of God about himself and the cosmos.
 We still talk ‘Jesus, spirit, gospel’ but now with a different meaning.
 Superficially, it sounds ‘Christian’ but drill down to the true meaning and all has changed: Jesus is no longer the ruling Sovereign of the universe, demanding my obeisance, but my best buddy and therapist; the spirit becomes the zeitgeist, the sensate seduction of our culture; and the gospel becomes the good news of self-realization.
 Jesus, the Spirit, and the gospel are reinterpreted – always twisting scripture – to serve man as a would-be god.
-Whether it is through the prosperity gospel of health and wealth (e.g. the ‘word of faith’ movement etc.), the gnostic gospel of elitist spirituality (e.g. neo-orthodoxy, hyper emphasis on ecstatic & mystical experiences, the Wagner version of ‘spiritual warfare’ against prince powers etc.), or the judaistic gospel of legalism (e.g. Christian Zionism, Arminianism, open theism, self-help & recovery modalities, certain elements of church growth & missional movements etc.), the spiritual dynamics are the same: man self-realizes as a would-be god.
-He places himself in the driver’s seat, blurring the Creator/creature distinction.
+Whether it is through the prosperity gospel of health and wealth (e.g. the ‘word of faith’ movement etc.), the gnostic gospel of elitist spirituality (e.g. neo-orthodoxy, overemphasis on ecstatic & mystical experiences, the Wagner version of ‘spiritual warfare’ against prince powers etc.), or the judaistic gospel of legalism (e.g. Christian Zionism, Arminianism, open theism, self-help & recovery formulas, church growth formulas etc.), the dynamics are the same: man self-realizes as a would-be god.
+He places himself in the driver’s seat – in control – blurring the Creator/creature distinction.
 Hence, he treacherously worships himself in the temple of God; he has become the idol.
-Failing to heed Paul’s warning concerning the original seduction, leading to false gospels, contemporary Christianity has been taken over by baptised humanism.
+Failing to heed Paul’s warning concerning the original seduction, leading to false gospels, contemporary Christianity has been seduced by baptised humanism.

 29 Jesus answered, “The most important is, ‘Hear, O Israel: The Lord our God, the Lord is one.
 30 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’